Elshaden/apiato-livewire/README.md

 - for Section enter Livewire or just enter, the system will create under the Livewire section regardless.
 - for File name just click enter leave as is
 - for the Container  Enter the name of the Container, Not to be confused with the Component, this is just like any other Apiato Container
-- the Component , that is your desired Livewire Component , you can use dots to define sub folders within the same Container
+- the Component , that is your desired Livewire Component , you can use dots to define subfolders within the same Container

+#### Now you can use Livewire as Web frontend with Livewire, and all the classes of Apiato at your disposal.